rphair/frankenwallet/docs/install/internal.md

 ![screenshot](/assets/images/internal-161643.jpg)

-Make sure it will still be used as an EXT4 filesystem (you can reformat again, or not: it doesn't matter), and most importantly choose it to be used as `/boot` in the pull-down menu:
+Make sure it will still be used as an EXT4 filesystem (you can format it again, or not: it doesn't matter), and most importantly choose it to be used as `/boot` in the pull-down menu:

 ![screenshot](/assets/images/internal-161735.png)

 ![screenshot](/assets/images/internal-161809.png)

 {: .note}
-> If it complains about "no partition table" before it gets to this stage, it means you forgot to a create filesystem for it as in the previous section!
+> If it complains about "no partition table" on the `/dev/mapper` device before it gets to this stage, it means you forgot to a create filesystem for it as in the previous section!

 Next we prepare the encrypted root filesystem.
 Go down & select the larger disk partition we created and click `Change`: